watsonwork/watsonwork-weather/README.md

 [![Build Status](https://travis-ci.org/watsonwork/watsonwork-weather.svg)](https://travis-ci.org/watsonwork/watsonwork-weather)

-A Node.js sample app that listens to messages posted to a space in IBM Watson Workspace and provides actions that return weather information.
+A sample Watson Work cognitive app that listens to messages posted to a space in IBM Watson Workspace, understands the natural language conversation happening in the space and posts helpful weather information as needed in the conversation.

 The Watson Work platform provides **spaces** for people to exchange **messages** in conversations.
-This app shows the following aspects of a Watson Work cognitive application:
+This sample app shows the following aspects of a Watson Work cognitive application:

+* how to implement a Watson Work application using Node.js;
-* how to authenticate an application and obtain the OAuth token needed to make Watson Work API calls.
+* how to authenticate and obtain the OAuth token needed to make Watson Work API calls;
 * how to listen to a conversation and receive messages on a Webhook endpoint;
 * how to send messages back to the conversation;
-* how to use Watson Conversation to understand a conversation, identify the user's intent, recognize entities like city names for example, and decide what actions the app should execute;
+* how to use Watson Conversation to understand the conversation, identify user intents, recognize entities like city names for example, and decide what actions the app should execute to help in the conversation;
 * how to handle a multi-turn conversation and keep track of what's being said across multiple messages.